 Feeds: A feed is a web document that is a shortened version of a web page used for syndication purposes.

 Footer: A footer is the bottom section of a website.
 The footer is usually filled with navigational links to important web pages and business contact information.

 GoogleBot: GoogleBot is Google's very own search engine spider responsible for the data collection of all the websites across the web.

 Google Analytics: Google Analytics is Google's free website data tracking service.
 The platform tracks and monitors all relevant statistics including website traffic, traffic sources, organic search queries, conversion rates and integrated Adwords data.

-Google Bowling: Also known as negative-SEO is the process of decreasing a competitor’s website on the SERPs by linking very high amounts of low quality links to their website.
+Google Bowling: Also known as negative-SEO is the process of decreasing a competitor’s website on the search engine result pages by linking very high volumes of low quality links to their website.

 Google Dance: Google dance refers to the constant change in SERP rankings.
 This is mostly caused by indexation updates of Google's database or algorithm.

-Google Keyword Tool: Google's Keyword Tool enables webmasters to view the estimated amount of searches a search query receives each month.
-The keywords tool also supplies recommended related keywords and competition data.
+Google Keyword Planner (Updated): Google's Keyword Planner enables webmasters to view the estimated amount of searches a search query receives each month.
+The keyword planner also supplies recommended related keywords and competition data.

 Grey Hat SEO: Grey hat SEO is referred to as practises and techniques which don't necessarily fall under white hat, but at the same time aren't completely black hat.

 Guest Posting: Guest posting is the practice of writing for a related blog which you have no ownership over.
 Guest posting is mainly used as a foundation for brand awareness, self-promotion, link building and of course simply providing valuable content where need be.